-7.1 CSE 1.4
+7.1 CSE 1.5

-Feng Cao Southwest Jiaotong University, China
+Feng Cao

+JiangXi University of Science and Technology, China

-CSE 1.4 is a developed prover based on the last version - CSE 1.3.
-It is an automated theorem prover for first-order logic without equality, based mainly on a novel inference mechanism called Contradiction Separation Based Dynamic Multi-Clause Synergized Automated Deduction (S-CS) 147].
+CSE 1.5 is a developed prover based on the last version - CSE 1.4.
+It is an automated theorem prover for first-order logic without equality, based mainly on a novel inference mechanism called Contradiction Separation Based Dynamic Multi-Clause Synergized Automated Deduction (S-CS) 150.
 S-CS is able to handle multiple (two or more) clauses dynamically in a synergized way in one deduction step, while binary resolution is a special case.
-CSE 1.4 also adopts conventional factoring, equality resolution (ER rule), and variable renaming.
+CSE 1.5 also adopts conventional factoring, equality resolution (ER rule), and variable renaming.
 Some pre-processing techniques, including pure literal deletion and simplification based on the distance to the goal clause, and a number of standard redundancy criteria for pruning the search space: tautology deletion, subsumption (forward and backward), are applied as well.

-CSE 1.4 has been improved compared with CSE 1.3, mainly from the following aspects:
+CSE 1.5 has been improved compared with CSE 1.4, mainly from the following aspects:

-- 1. Optimization of the contradiction separation algorithm based on full usage of clauses, which is able to evaluate whether the input clause has been fully used in the deduction process. - 2.
-Optimization of the contradiction separation algorithm based on optimized deduction path, which is able to increase the deduction usage of original clauses.
+- Optimization of the contradiction separation algorithm based on full usage of clauses, the number of repetitions of the input clause used in the deduction process is calculated by the evaluation function. - In order to avoid the local optimum caused by multi-clause contradiction separation deduction path search according to the given rules, a restart mechanism is added.

-Internally CSE 1.4 works only with clausal normal form.
-The E prover [78] is adopted with thanks for clausification of full first-order logic problems during preprocessing.
+Internally CSE 1.5 works only with clausal normal form.
+The E prover [77] is adopted with thanks for clausification of full first-order logic problems during preprocessing.

-CSE 1.4 inherited most of the strategies in CSE 1.3.
+CSE 1.5 inherited most of the strategies in CSE 1.4.
 The main new strategies are: